 Right now, they’re switching everything because it means guys don’t have to work as hard on that end of the floor.
 They have the league’s fifth-worst defensive rating, and quite honestly, I was kind of surprised they’re that high up.
 I thought for sure they would be bottom-three wire-to-wire.
 A lot of that has to do with effort though, and they’ll get serious about it come playoff time.
 The downside to this grouping, which has Durant at center, is that rebounding and interior defense aren’t strong suits.
 It’s funny to watch this team rebound.
 You’ll often see four Nets stick around after shots to make sure they grab the board.
 Then this happens:

-The Nets are 3.5 games back of the East-leading 76ers.
-Not an insurmountable gap by any means, but given their lack of bench depth, securing a top seed may not be in the cards.
-That’s fine though.
-Brooklyn will take a healthy, rested squad over an extra home game or two.
-Still, there feels like a pretty sizeable gap between them and the Sixers and Bucks.
-And that’s before getting into any comparisons with the juggernauts out west.
+The Nets are 3.5 games back of the Eastern Conference-leading 76ers.
+Not an insurmountable gap by any means, but given their lack of bench depth, securing the top seed may not be in the cards.
+And even though Brooklyn likely prefers a healthy, rested squad over an extra home game or two, it feels like there’s a pretty sizeable gap between them and the Sixers and Bucks, let alone the juggernauts out west.
 It’s still early days, but there’s work to do.

 The Road Ahead